wpfadenhauer/Remember-Your-Roots/README.md

 # Remember-Your-Roots

 The following files include the raw data and R code used in the "Remember Your Roots" manuscript.
 My apologies for the confusing file names, hopefully this helps to explain what is in each one.
-The model numbers referenced below correspond to SUPPLEMENTAL TABLE 1 from the manuscript.
+The model numbers referenced below correspond to Appendix 1: Supplemental Table 1 from the manuscript.
 Please reach out if you have any questions about content or organization in this repo.

 <br/><br/>